 I've spent my whole adult life living in apartments, which means I've never had the space to amass as many pans as I'd like.
 Practicality dictates that I buy only what I'm really going to use.
-There are just a couple pans I own that I have no trouble justifying: a carbon steel wok, an eight-inch nonstick egg pan, and, of course, my trusty 10-inch cast iron skillet.
+There are just a couple pans I own that I have no trouble justifying: a carbon steel wok, an eight-inch nonstick egg pan, and, of course, my trusty 10-inch Lodge cast iron skillet, the top pick from our cast iron skillet review.

 In fact, if I had to pick just one pan to use the rest of my life, it would be that cast iron skillet.
 Cast iron shines when it comes to high-heat cooking, like searing steaks or charring vegetables, but it's so much more versatile than that—you can use cast iron to sauté, bake bread, or even cook eggs, if it's well seasoned.
 And despite the myths, it's super resilient, easy to season, and easy to care for.